2024 ASCE Tennessee Section Award Winners

 The Student Chapter/Club Member Award was instituted by the Tennessee Section of ASCE in 2000.
 The Award may be made annually to a student chapter or club member of one of the ASCE student chapter/clubs in the Tennessee Section of ASCE, who has made definite contributions to the Society at the student chapter/club level.

-Andrew is a student from Christian Brothers University.
+Mr. Johnson is a student from UT Martin.

 The Young Engineer Award was instituted by the Tennessee Section of ASCE in 1988.
 The Award may be made annually to a younger member of the Tennessee Section of ASCE who has made definite contributions to the Society at the National, Section, and/or Branch levels.
 A Young Engineer is one who is 35 years of age or less on February 1 in the year to the award.